GuGaPeS/GuGaPeS/README.md

-- 👋 Hi, I’m @GuGaPeS
+- 👋 Hi, I’m Gustavo, 22 yo, I'm from Brazil
-- 👀 I’m interested in ...
+- 👀 I’m interested in Healthcare and the use of technology in it.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Science and I'm on my last year at Nursing degree.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on helpful projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: Just type "GuGaPeS" anywhere and you will find me.

 <!---
 GuGaPeS/GuGaPeS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.